Annie Khalid: Early life

-Khalid was born in Lahore on 27 March 1987, to a father of Kashmiri descent and a mother of Yemeni descent.
-When she was six months old, the family left Pakistan and moved to East London; several years later, they moved to Essex.
+Khalid was born to a Kashmiri father and a Yemeni mother in the city of Lahore on 27 March 1987.
+When she was six months old, the family left Pakistan and moved to the United Kingdom, settling first in East London and later in Essex.

 Career

 Music

 Her first single, "Mahiya" became a massive hit in Pakistan, following its release in 2005.
 It was later used in the Indian film Awarapan.

-On 25 November 2010, Khalid released her UK debut single "Be My Baby" along with the remix of the track done by British DJ Judge Jules.
+On 25 November 2010, Khalid released her UK debut single "Be My Baby" along with a remix of the track by British DJ Judge Jules.
 After meeting at a charity function, Khalid collaborated with the English–Norwegian boy band A1 for a single "Just 3 Words" and went on tour with them, performing in Norway and the UK.
 In 2011, Khalid was nominated as Best Female Singer at the Pakistan Media Awards.

 In September 2013, she released the single "Boom Boom Danze" with Beenie Man.

-Modeling
+Modelling

 She walked at the 2010 L'Oréal Karachi fashion week for BNS couture and in 2011 for Ammar Belal.
 She was featured in LOOK magazine in June 2011.
 The same month, she launched a café in Lahore, the AK Lounge.